tymyrddin/purple/source/docs/asimov/first-foundation.md

 This works, up to a point.
 The First Foundation of Terminus worked for several centuries before the Mule arrived and rendered the predictions useless.
-Security's equivalent of the Mule arrives more frequently, but the dynamic is the same: a sufficiently novel or unpredictable threat breaks the model that the knowledge layer was built to handle.
+Security's equivalent of the Mule arrives more frequently, but the dynamic is the same: a sufficiently novel or unpredictable threat can break the model that the knowledge layer was built to handle.

 ## The weakness Seldon built in